HDRUK/mvcm-api/README.md

 ## Database Setup

-The MySQL database is initialized with data from the `CONCEPT.tsv` file, loaded into a table structured as defined in the `init_db.sql` script.
+The MySQL database is initialized with data from the `.tsv` files in the data folder, these are loaded into a table structured as defined in the `init_db.sql` script.
 The database configuration, including the host and credentials, can be set through environment variables.

 To use an external database, set the `DB_HOST`, `DB_USER`, `DB_PASSWORD`, and `DB_NAME` environment variables to the appropriate values for your database server before running the app.
 For Docker deployment, these variables can be set using the `-e` option with the `docker run` command.
 For example: